Jahfry/SteamOS/keyd.md

 ## 2. Download, make and install 'keyd'

-These instructions are taken from [the keyd github README](https://github.com/rvaiya/keyd?tab=readme-ov-file#installation), I'm repeating them here so you do it at the right place with some additional notes (but go read that link to learn about keyd).
+These instructions are taken from [the keyd github README](https://github.com/rvaiya/keyd?tab=readme-ov-file#installation).
+I'm repeating them here with some tweaks (but go read that link to learn about keyd).

 * First, decide where you want to store the source code.
 I made a directory named '~home/Documents/source'.
 If you want the same, do the following.
 Otherwise adapt this command to your directory:

   `mkdir ~home/Documents/source; cd ~home/Documents/source`

 * Now you should be able to clone, build and install 'keyd':